 - Lemon: To serve in wedges, optional.

-Options for Leftover Cauliflower Florets
+How to Use Leftover Cauliflower Florets

-You’ll get two, thick and beautiful cauliflower steaks from one large head of cauliflower.
-This means that you’ll end up with leftover florets.
+You'll get two, thick and beautiful cauliflower steaks from one large head of cauliflower.
+This means that you'll end up with leftover cauliflower florets.
 Fortunately there are infinite cauliflower recipes to make good use of them.
 Here are a few ideas:

 - Leave them in large pieces and grill them along with the steaks.
 (Use a grill basket if you end up with small florets.)